tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

 The final options, optical drive access and network method, are only going to be used for this image during the Windows installation process.
 Later copies will again have values assigned based on the project or technology that's being installed.
 For the purposes of the installation we will use an ISO file for the optical drive and bridged networking.

 <div class="hint">
-  When you install VMWare initially it will ask for a folder for your standard store (default is “C:Virtual Machines” on Windows).
+  When you install VMWare initially it will ask for a folder for your standard store (default is "C:Virtual Machines" on Windows).
 ISOs placed in this folder will be available for mounting in VMWare or you can create a new store that points to a folder elsewhere.
 Having a dedicated drive for software storage, I created an 'MSDN Library' store and pointed it to that location.
 </div>

 <div class="hint">